 Beginners start with a power-kiting lesson to learn the basics of kite control.
 Easy it isn’t, exhilarating it sure is!
 Nothing beats the buzz of taking control of the kite and using the power of the wind to skim across the waves!

-For expert tuition try The Big Blue Experience on the Pembrokeshire Coast or Kitesurf Wales in Mid Wales.
+For expert tuition try The Big Blue Experience on the Pembrokeshire Coast.

 Wales is rightly very proud of its all Wales coastal path, opened in 2012, that runs for a total of 870 miles around the entire coastline of Wales.
 The path includes 2 National Parks, 3 areas of outstanding natural beauty and numerous sections with heritage coast status and areas designated as national nature reserves.